⇒ With great power comes great responsibility…

 BIOS stands for Basic Input Output System.
 The BIOS is the software (firmware) embedded on the motherboard which allows you to perform basic tasks when you turn the computer on (eg read a sector of a hard disk).

 This is the program that launches at startup, allowing the choice of booting the computer with one among several operating.
-The most popular, Lilo and Grub are usually installed in the MBR (Master Boot Record)b of the hard drive.
+The most popular, Lilo and Grub are usually installed in the MBR (Master Boot Record) or the GPT (GUID Partition Table) of the hard drive.
 Although Windows has a similar piece of software, it is more difficult to use, when implementing a dual-boot Linux/Windows (for example), than using Grub.

 An evolution of the C programing language.
 Warning : C+ does not exist!